Remove the files in path.

-rclone delete only deletes objects but leaves the directory structure
+rclone delete only deletes files but leaves the directory structure

 alone.
 If you want to delete a directory and all of its contents use